gekido2802/TOS_Keybinder/README.md

 Any other XML file not formatted like it won't works.

 ## Requires ##
-This software requires Java to work.
+This software requires Java 8 to work.

+## Download ##
+Download the latest .jar release in the release section.

 ## Usage ##
 * Simply double click on the jar.